kosl/ihipp-examples/docs/week2.md

 }
 ~~~

-So, here we define an integer A in C code Then we Define the OMP directive i.e the 'omp parallel' and the 'private A'.
+So, here we define an integer A in C code Then we Define the OMP directive, i.e., the 'omp parallel' and the 'private A'.
 So what happens here is that any time we will get a new thread this variable 'A' will be assigned inside of each thread individually.
 This would imply that the value of 'A' will go to the number of threads.
 So in the in the first thread it will be '0' in the second thread the value of this variable will be '1' because this would be the 'id' of the thread and in the third the value will be '2' and so on.
 We can see clearly that these variables are basically private, meaning that they are existing inside each thread.
-This implies that the variable 'A' (0) in the first thread can can not be accessed by the variable 'A' (1) in the second thread.
+This implies that the variable 'A' (0) in the first thread can not be accessed by the variable 'A' (1) in the second thread.
 So this infers that this variable is basically private to each individual thread in our program.
 And of course the opposite of this is the shared variable.
 If we specify that a variable is a shared variable this would signify that  the variable will be shared between the threads.
 If we specify the variable outside of the parallel region, so right before the

 ~~~c
 #pragma omp parallel
 ~~~

 this variable will be accessed by every thread.
-To exemplify, let's say if we have a 'for' loop and you we add a number to it  in every iteration we can just specify it to be a shared.
-In this case whenever any thread that will update the shared variable simultaneously therefore adding numbers to it.
-This is a adequate way to use the 'for' Loop that we will see soon in the following subsections.
+To exemplify, let's say if we have a 'for' loop and we add a number to it  in every iteration we can just specify it to be a shared variable.
+In this case,
+whenever any thread will update the shared variable, it will add numbers to it.
+This is an adequate way to use the 'for' Loop that we will see soon in the following subsections.

-So, to sum up the distinction between private and shared, the private variable is available only to one thread and cannot be accessed by any other thread whereas a  shared variable can not only be accessed by every thread in the part of the program but it can also be updated, changed and modified by by each thread simultaneously.
+So, to sum up the distinction between private and shared, the private variable is available only to one thread and cannot be accessed by any other thread whereas a  shared variable can not only be accessed by every thread in the part of the program but it can also be updated by each thread simultaneously.

 Let's have a look at the code below